Skip to main content

 3. Consider unexpected health care costs

-You can prepare for it now by contributing to a health savings account (HSA), as long as you’re not on Medicare and are eligible to contribute by participating in a high deductible healthcare plan.
-If you’re under age 55, you can contribute up to $4,150 annually (or $8,300 if you’re on a family plan).
-Those who are 55 and older can contribute an extra $1,000 a year.
-Distributions are tax-free as long as the money is used for a qualified medical expense.7
+You can prepare for it now by contributing to a health savings account (HSA), as long as you’re not on Medicare and are eligible to contribute by participating in a high-deductible healthcare plan.
+If you’re under age 55, you can contribute up to $4,300.
+Those who are 55 and older there is an additional catch-up contribution of $1,000 a year.
+Distributions are tax-free as long as the money is used for a qualified medical expense.5

-Granted, some of your expenses will decrease (you won’t need as many fancy clothes for your fancy meetings).
-But some expenses, such as travel, could increase (at least for the first several years of your retirement) as you explore the world and visit all of the places on your bucket list.
+Granted, some of your expenses will decrease in retirement.
+You won’t need as many business clothes; your commuting expenses will decrease, as may eating out.
+But some expenses, such as travel, could increase, at least for the early years of your retirement as you explore the world and visit all of the places on your bucket list.

 If travel is important to you and you want to do a lot of it, then try to do it when you can get more bang for your buck — look online for deals or visit in the offseason.

-5. Set up a plan and stick with it
+5. Create a plan and stick with it

 Looking forward to a seven-day weekend for the rest of your life is thrilling — and a little daunting.
-So be sure to make your plans now so that it works for you when you reach your destination.
-Because once you get there, your new life is sure to take you many more places.
+Make plans now so that it works for you when you reach your destination.
+Because once you get there, your new life is sure to take you to many more places.

 *Guarantees are subject to the financial strength and claims paying ability of the issuing insurance company.